-One of the more popular ladies of the evening was a woman named Madam Jennie Banters, who became one of the richest women in northern Arizona.
+One of the more popular ladies of the evening was Madam Jennie Banters, who became one of the richest women in northern Arizona.
 The Mile High Inn was originally built in 1899 and was known as the Clinksdale Building.
 Built over the ashes of a burnt outbuilding, the new structure had 18 inch thick walls to make it as fire-proof as possible.
 Sometime later, the building became the home of Madam Jennie Banters’ popular bordello, where Jennie and her “ladies” entertained numerous men.

-Later, when the town began to take on a more “civilized” manner, the bordellos were forced to move their businesses off Main Street and “Husband’s Alley” was born.
+Later, when the town began to take on a more “civilized” manner, the bordellos were forced to move their businesses off Main Street, and “Husband’s Alley” was born.
 Though Jennie had done well for herself, she too, allegedly lost her life to a client after moving from her Main Street location.
 By this time, prostitution was illegal but continued to thrive in Jerome until the 1940s.

 As in life, Jennie is the most popular of the inn’s unearthly guests.
 The former madam of the brothel is often seen in the Lariat and Lace Room as well as keeping an eye on the kitchen, where she lets her presence be known by flying objects that come off their resting places when they are not put away properly.
-She has been known to move things about throughout the inn, including furnishings and smaller objects, as well as rotating ceiling fans.
+SIn addition, she has been known to move things about throughout the inn, including furnishings and smaller objects, as well as rotating ceiling fans.
 Often, she is said to turn on the radio in rooms, just as the maids come into clean them.

 The spectral cat has been seen a number of times by both staff and guests, who often stoop to pick her up.
 However, before they get the chance, it vanishes.
-The cat has also been known to brush up against people, especially in the kitchen and restaurant and its paw prints have been seen on the made-up beds.
+The cat has also been known to brush up against people, especially in the kitchen and restaurant, and its paw prints have been seen on the made-up beds.
 Visitors to the inn have also reported hearing the cat’s meow and the sound of a cat sharpening its claws.
 The cat is thought to have been Madam Jennie’s pampered pet.

 An elderly gentleman is also said to roam about the inn.
 A friendly apparition, he has been seen dressed in vintage work clothes and a felt hat, looking down at the alley from the window in the “Pillow Talk” room.
 In this room, he also reported leaves his indentation on the bed.
-Also blamed on this old man are wall hanging and pictures that are often rearranged or placed in the armoire in the “Kiss and Tell” room.
+Also blamed on this old man are wall hanging and pictures often rearranged or placed in the armoire in the “Kiss and Tell” room.
 The armoire doors here also have been known to open and close of their own accord.

 Another younger man, who isn’t so friendly, evidently loves to startle guests and staff alike.
 Though he doesn’t hurt anyone, he allegedly loves to blow cold winds through guest rooms and has been known to appear as a shadowing figure in the Victorian Rose Room as well as in the restaurant.
 The hazy figure is seen wearing a grumpy look of disapproval on his face.